ibm-cloud-docs/Backup/faqs.md

 Yes, that works.
 However, you need to select a large capacity device due to the size decrease that the raid array causes.

-## When we use the BMR plug-in, what happens when the image is restored to a larger disk than the original volume?
+## What happens when the disk image is restored to a larger disk than the original volume?
 {: faq}
 {: #bmr-restore-size}
 {: support}

 If you restore the image to a larger disk than the original volume, the leftover space is deallocated.
 So for example - when you have a 500-GB drive and restore its data to a 1-TB disk, you end up with 500 GB of deallocated disk space.
-With windows 2008, you can use the built-in disk utility to grow the primary partition.
-However, Windows 2003 does not have a similar built-in capability, so you must allocate the space another way.
+With Windows 2008 and newer versions, you can use the built-in disk utility to grow the primary partition.

 ## Can BMR be used for regular backup?
 {: faq}